catalyzeio/stratum-docs/cli-database-import.md

 summary: Learn how to import your data into Stratum.
 ---

-## Import
+## Basics

-All of the import functionality in the CLI starts with preparing a file to import.
-Here is a table outlining the file types appropriate for each supported database on the Catalyze platform.
+Importing into a database is the process through which data is transferred from a local file into your Stratum database.
+This is a very powerful operation, and can potentially cause problems - read on in the sections for your database type below.

+The general form of the [command](/paas/paas-cli-reference#import):

 ```
-Supported Import Filetype: (Database) - (File Extension)
-PostgreSQL - .sql
-MySQL(Percona)      - .sql
-MongoDB    - .tar.gz
+catalyze db import <service name> <local file path>
 ```

-In general, the import command is to be used **only** when importing data to your database rather than migrating databases from another database service.
-Importing a dump into Catalyze from a different database is not recommended and poses the risk of data loss.
-If you need to import another database, we recommend uploading this locally and then performing a data only dump to be importing into Catalyze.
-You also **should not** import a file retrieved from the "export" command.
-The export downloads a full backup of your database including users, permissions, and data.
-The import command should only be used to import data.

-### SQL Imports
-Make sure you have associated an environment and are currently in the directory of the associated git repo.
-Let’s create a short script to create a table and insert a few rows.
+The [CLI](/paas/paas-cli-reference) will stream back to you any output from executing the import - any errors should be contained therein.

+> ***Note:*** For all database types, no data will be deleted and no tables/database/schemas/collections will be dropped automatically.

+### MySQL and PostgreSQL

+Both MySQL and PostgreSQL databases' imports are expected to be in `sql` file format.
+An example file:

 ```
-$ cat myimport.sql
+$ cat /path/to/my/data.sql

 CREATE TABLE user_roles (
     id  text primary key,
     val text
 );
 INSERT INTO user_roles (id, val) VALUES ('1', 'admin');
 INSERT INTO user_roles (id, val) VALUES ('2', 'user');
 ```

-Now let’s import the script!
+To run the import command, make sure you have [associated to an environment](/paas/paas-cli-reference#associate) and are in the directory of the associated git repo.
+Example command:

 ```
-$ catalyze db import db01 myimport.sql
+$ catalyze db import db01 /path/to/my/data.sql
 ```

-After it successfully finishes importing your script, the CLI will dump the output of the command back to your terminal.

-Note - nothing will be dropped/deleted unless the script you import explicitly does so.
-This goes both ways - if you have a `DROP DATABASE catalyze;` statement in your script, it **will** be executed.
+For these databases, this script can contain any SQL you'd like - tables, databases, and users can be created, and data can be inserted.
+This goes both ways - databases and tables can be dropped, data can be truncated, and users can be removed.
 Be careful!

+> ***Note:*** The [CLI's `console`](/paas/paas-cli-reference#console) command depends on the `catalyze` user and database to exist for both MySQL and PostgreSQL databases.
+If your import removes either of these or changes the `catalyze` user's password, the `console` will cease to function and you will need to [contact Catalyze support](/stratum/articles/contact) to resolve the issue.

 ### MongoDB Imports

-In this example we will start with an empty database and add some data which will be uploaded to our Catalyze database.
-First sign into your mongo database, we'll switch to a new database ("catalyze") and create a new collection and insert a few rows.
+MongoDB imports are expected to be gzipped+tar-compressed (.tar.gz) mongodumps.
+To create one of these from a local database, you'll need to use the `mongodump` and `tar` commands.

+Creating an example database and collection with data:

 ```
 > use catalyze